ScriptFUSION/UpDown-Meter/README.md

 Everyone is welcome to contribute anything, from [ideas][Issues] to [issues][Issues] to graphics to documentation to [code][PRs]!

-Compiling the code is as easy as cloning the source in Visual Studio and clicking *start*, in newer versions of Visual Studio.
-In older versions, it may be necessary to manually restore NuGet packages after cloning.
+Compiling the code is as easy as cloning the source in Visual Studio and clicking *start*.
+In older versions of Visual Studio, it may be necessary to manually restore NuGet packages after cloning.

   [Releases]: https://github.com/ScriptFUSION/UpDown-Meter/releases